 The top most section of the Analytics tab is the Overview.
 As its name implies, it provides an overview of the total views that have occurred for this media over the past 12 months.

 Views are broken down by Anonymous Views and Authenticated Views.

 Anonymous Views typically come from public links to the media or through pubic access links to the course/section in which it is published.
 In either case, we can tell that someone viewed the media, but we can't identify the user.
 For this reason, the Unique Viewers field will always be blank for anonymous views.

 Authenticated Views are those views performed by users whom we could identify.
 Typically those are views in a course classroom but can also be through embedded videos in an LMS/VLE content window.
-These views can also come from public media links that require the user to log before viewing.
+These views can come from public media links that require the user to log in to view.
 They MAY ALSO also be views of a publicly posted link but the user who viewed them had an active session in Echo360, so we could identify the viewer.

 For each type of view, the table provides the following overview data of those views:

 - Unique Viewers - The number of different users who have viewed this media.
 For anonymous views this figure will always be blank.

 - Total Views - The total number of views executed by the category of viewers.

 - View Time - The total amount of time the media has been played.

 - Average View Time - The average amount of time the media was played during each VIEW.